Red River (1948 film): Plot

-Continuing with the drive, Valance relates that the railroad has reached Abilene, Kansas, which is much closer than Sedalia.
+After 14 years, Dunson has built a successful ranch, but the Civil War has left him broke.
+His only option is to drive his herd of 10,000 head 1,000 miles (1,600 km) to the railhead in Missouri, where he believes they will fetch a good price.
+Cherry Valance, a professional gunman, joins the drive.
+Valance relates that he has heard the railroad has reached Abilene, Kansas, which is much closer than Sedalia, where they are heading.
 When Dunson confirms that Valance had not actually seen the railroad, he ignores the rumor in favor of continuing to Missouri.